ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-* For vCenter Server with NSX-V instances, only VMware vSphere® Enterprise Plus 6.7u3 is supported and it is selected by default.
+* For vCenter Server with NSX-T instances, only vSphere® Enterprise Plus 7.0u1 is supported.
-* For vCenter Server with NSX-T instances, select vSphere Enterprise Plus 7.0u1 or 6.7u3.
+* For vCenter Server with NSX-V instances, only vSphere Enterprise Plus 6.7u3 is supported.

+#### Notes on upgrading to vSphere 7
+{: #vc_orderinginstance-vsphere-v6-7-upgrade}

-For vCenter Server instances with vSphere 6.5 or vSphere 6.7, upgrade to vSphere 7.0 is supported for select configurations.
+For vCenter Server instances with vSphere 6.7, upgrade to vSphere 7 is supported for selected configurations.
 If you want to use vSphere 7.0, you have the following options:

-* Deploy a new vSphere 7.0 instance and migrate your current workload to the new instance.
+* Deploy a new vSphere 7.0 instance and migrate your current workloads to the new instance.
-* Contact {{site.data.keyword.vmwaresolutions_short}} DevOps for upgrade support.
+* Contact VMware Solutions Support for assistance with your upgrade process.

-Migrating your workload is recommended if you want to perform a hardware refresh, if you want to migrate from NSX–V to NSX–T, or if you want to migrate your existing NSX–T topology with separate management and workload clusters to a converged topology.
+Migrating your workloads is recommended in the following cases:
+* If you want to perform a hardware refresh.
+* If you want to migrate from NSX–V to NSX–T.
+* If you want to migrate your existing NSX–T topology with separate management and workload clusters to a converged topology.
-{:note}

 ### VMware NSX networking solution
 {: #vc_orderinginstance-nsx}

-Select either **NSX-V** or **NSX-T**.

-NSX-V is not supported for vSphere Enterprise Plus 7.0u1 instances.
-{:note}
+* If you select vSphere 7.0u1, the VMware NSX networking solution is set to **NSX-T**.
+* If you select vSphere 6.7u3, the VMware NSX networking solution is set to **NSX-V**.

 ### Instance type
 {: #vc_orderinginstance-primary-secondary}